cvat-ai/cvat/site/content/en/docs/enterprise/subscription-managment.md

 If for some reason you want to change your plan, you need to:

 1. Unsubscribe from the previous plan.
-2. If you need a refund, contact us at accounting@cvat.ai.
+2. If you need a refund, contact us at <accounting@cvat.ai>.
 3. Subscribe to a new plan.

 ## Can I subscribe to several plans?